wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 ## Continue

 Whenever you push new commits to your remote git repository wercker will start a new build.
 You can go to your application page at [app.wercker.com](https://app.wercker.com) to see the status of these builds or use the `wercker status` command from the CLI as demonstrated in this article.
-The `wercker deploy` command lets you deploy green builds to heroku.
+The `wercker deploy` command lets you deploy green builds to Heroku.

 You can also enable auto deploymet for specific brances in the settings tab of your application at [app.wercker.com](https://app.wercker.com).
-With this feature all green builds from an specific branch get deployed to heroku.
+With this feature all green builds from an specific branch get deployed to Heroku.

 ## Earn stickers!

-Tweet out an screenshot of your successful build or deployment and I will make sure you receive some stickers.
+Tweet out a screenshot of your successful build or deployment with **#wercker** and I will make sure you receive some wercker stickers.